-Foolproof garlic parmesan artisan bread.
+Foolproof Garlic Parmesan Bread.
 It’s crusty on the outside, soft on the inside and loaded with garlic, a hint of rosemary and lots of cheese!

-The recipe below says it only takes an hour and a half to make, but that’s just the “hands-on” time.
-The dough itself needs 18 hours to rise (and ferment), so please be aware of that!
+The recipe below says it takes 19 hours and 30 minutes to make, but that includes 18 hours of rise time.
+It only takes an hour and a half to make, but that’s just the “hands-on” time.
 You’ll start by combining all-purpose flour (or bread flour if you have it), salt and yeast.
 Using a dough whisk or a spatula, add the warm water and mix until a soft, sticky dough forms.

 Why use a Dutch oven for making bread?